-The paperwork can be daunting, but your accountant can prepare it for you and calculate how much Corporation Tax you owe.
-They can also provide timely reminders as to when the payment is due.
+The paperwork can be daunting, but an accountant can prepare your corporation tax return for you and calculate how much you owe.
+They should also provide timely reminders as to when the payment is due.

 Pros of hiring an accountant

 That genie really doesn’t have anything on a reliable accountant (except perhaps for the outfit).

 Why choose Smooth Accounting as my limited company accountant?

 Smooth Accounting has won multiple awards and has vast experience in accounting for small businesses.
-The team is an approachable and professional bunch and as such, you can expect great customer service.We understand that not everyone is as excited about accounting as we are, so we cut through the jargon and aim to take away the headache of fulfilling your financial responsibilities.
+Our team are an approachable, friendly and professional bunch, so you can expect great customer service.We understand that not everyone is as excited about accounting as we are, so we cut through the jargon and aim to relieve the headache of fulfilling your financial responsibilities.